 Preserve Wetlands and Forests

 Preserving wetlands and forests is a critical action for the future of Minnesota.
 A wetland can range from a slight depression that holds water only after spring runoff to a forested swamp with saturated peat soils.
 Unlike most other habitats, wetlands directly improve other ecosystems.
 Benefits of wetlands include erosion control, flood control, groundwater recharge and discharge, water quality, habitat for rare species, as well as recreation and economic value.
-Due to the loss of many wetlands, the Federal government and Minnesota have established regulations to protect remaining wetlands.
+Due to the loss of many wetlands, both the Federal government and the state of Minnesota have established regulations to protect remaining wetlands.

-Healthy forests are a key element in the fight against pollution and global warming, but like other forests in North America, however, Minnesota’s forests are in trouble.
+Healthy forests are a key element in the fight against pollution and global warming, but like other forests in North America, Minnesota’s forests are in trouble.
 Minnesota’s forests supply timber products, provide wildlife habitat, protect watersheds, provide food and medicine, absorb CO2, offer recreational opportunities, as well as provide aesthetic and cultural benefits.
 Due in part to destructive logging practices, slash burning, wildfires, modern harvesting practices, toxic mining, modern development, and climatic shifts, Minnesota’s forests are disappearing.
 As these areas become fragmented and disappear, so do the benefits they provide.